RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Introduction

 \item We propose a novel deep CNN architecture to provide a powerful baseline approach for RGBT salient object detection.
-In particular, we utilize a Convolutional Block Attention Module(CBAM) to selectively collect features from RGB and thermal infrared branches, which could increase the receptive field of the convolution layers and focus on important regions with multi-scale information.
+In particular, we propose to utilize a convolutional block attention to selectively collect features from RGB and thermal infrared branches and an edge loss to guide the network to learn more details that can reserve the boundaries of salient objects.

 \item Extensive experiments show that the designed approach outperforms the state-of-the-art methods on VT5000 dataset and other two public datasets, i.e., VT821 and VT1000.
-In addition, a comprehensive analysis of different algorithms of RGBT salient object detection is performed on VT5000 dataset.
+In addition, a comprehensive analysis for different algorithms of RGBT salient object detection is performed on VT5000 dataset.
 Through the analysis, we make several valuable conclusions and provide some potential research directions for RGBT salient object detection. \end{itemize}